Altice's French unit shows first signs of recovery in first quarter

-PARIS, May 17 (Reuters) - Altice Europe’s French unit showed the first signs of recovery in the first quarter, the telecoms and cable group said on Thursday as it hoped to reverse a loss of investors’ confidence that has battered its shares since last year.
+PARIS (Reuters) - Altice Europe (ATCA.AS)’s French unit showed the first signs of recovery in the first quarter, the telecoms and cable group said on Thursday, as it hoped to reverse a loss of investors’ confidence that has battered its shares since last year.

 The debt-ridden company said its main SFR division, France’s second-biggest telecoms company, added broadband customers for the first time since Altice founder and majority owner Patrick Drahi bought it in 2014.